alexandregressier/notes/cinema-4d/cinema-4d-journey/cinema-4d-journey.md

 Enter – Switch between selection modes
 Esc – Undo a PolyPen action
 Q – Turn on/off generator of geometry (e.g. Subdivision Surface)

+## 3.0

+Beverage can

+These photos must be as orthogonal as possible

+You can drag photos in the viewport of orthogonal views

+S-V: edit photos in the Back tab

+Symetry generator is useful
+-> You can work on both sides

+Inner bevel is great to draw inner shapes

+Dissolve is what you expect delete to do

+only discs should not be quads

+Press C when you want to delte your symetry (and delete the null)

+Apply bevel between two loops

+Q: toggle subdivision surface

+KL: kut loop

+Bevel > Kut Loop

+Alternative to extrusion:
+- Edge loop
+- Control + gizmo down

+Scale + Control = New geometry on the sides3

+Shit+Alt = rotate the camera back where it was

+9/0 to toggle box selection/live

+V: great like blender

+IMPORTANT: press SPC in a field to set it to 0

+Use Cloth Surface to add a thickness to a plan

+You can achive quads in a pizza situation by taking two slices

+extruding a pologon loop is good